Why these prosecutors refuse to enforce anti-abortion laws in their states

 “Those widening fissures threaten our public safety, they threaten – quite frankly – the foundation of our democracy,” he told The Independent.
 “To widen those fissures even further would be a very, very dark moment for our democracy.”

 Sixteen states and Washington DC have laws that protect the right to abortion.
-But so-called “trigger” laws in more than a dozen states could quickly or immediately criminalise abortion care in the wake of a decision at the US Supreme Court to overturn the 1973 ruling in Roe v Wade, which affirmed constitutional protections for the right to abortion care.
+But so-called “trigger” laws in more than a dozen states will quickly or immediately criminalise abortion care after the US Supreme Court overturned the 1973 ruling in Roe v Wade, which affirmed constitutional protections for the right to abortion care.

-A decision from the court in the case of Dobbs v Jackson Women’s Health Organization is expected to reject the Roe precedent and its affirming ruling in 1992’s Planned Parenthood v Casey, marking a stark reversal that could force women and girls to carry pregnancies to term, or seek abortion care in states or countries where it is protected, leading to far-reaching and potentially life-threatening consequences for millions of Americans.
+A decision from the court in the case of Dobbs v Jackson Women’s Health Organization istruck down Roe precedent and its affirming ruling in 1992’s Planned Parenthood v Casey, marking a stark reversal that could force women and girls to carry pregnancies to term, or seek abortion care in states or countries where it is protected, leading to far-reaching and potentially life-threatening consequences for millions of Americans.

 A state law in effect since late last year in Texas bans abortion at six weeks of pregnancy, before many people know they are pregnant, with no exceptions for rape and incest.
 Enforcement relies on private parties through civil suits against people who “aid and abet” abortion patients.

-Note: This story was orgiginally published on 20 June and was updated in the wake of the Supreme Court’s ruling to overturn Roe v Wade on 24 June.